MerryNguyen193/MerryNguyen193.github.io/_posts/2019-02-08-fifth-post.md

 # Week 6
 ## Evaluation
 - Meet the goals of creating charts that can be used in Project 2 (Data Visualization)
+-
+-

+## Lessons Learned and Unexpected Challenges
+### Lessons Learned
+- Created pie and bar charts
+- Customized attributes of charts
+### Unexpected Challenges
-- First two weeks were difficult since understanding
+- First two weeks were difficult since I needed to install and understand API of each type of charts

-## Lessons learned and unexpected challenges
+- Dealed with many errors and tried to solve problem by seraching on internet
+- Customized attributes of charts that are similar with website mockups

+## Future Work
-- Build 2 charts: linechart and piechart with data
+- Apply in Project with data from back-end
-- Customize charts based on the concept of our group's project: the charts will show the level of different types of nutrients in users recipes

-## Future work
-- Tutorial
-- Weekly Blogs
-- Prototype
+- Visulaize data by charts for future works